igor-baiborodine/java-various-examples/development-standards.md

-#####The following development standards are used for all new projects starting March 2015:
+#####The following development standards are used for all new Java projects starting March 2015: